-7.2.5 Breakers, Switches, and Fuses
+7.1.4 Breakers, Switches, and Fuses

-All electrical systems aboard your boat are provided with over-current protection in the form of breakers or fuses.
-Examples of breakers are the system or component controls at the 12 Volt Panel, or in the battery selector switch panel.
+All electrical systems aboard your boat are provided with over-current protection in the form of breakers, resets or fuses.
+Examples of breakers are the system or component controls at the Main Distribution Panel, or MDP, or in the battery selector switch panel.
 Systems that would normally require you to energize them for use are provided with switches.